TheThinkingHome/Automations/blueprints/template/weighted_confidence.md

 A brand-new package file needs a full Home Assistant restart to register the first time.
 After that, adding more `use_blueprint` blocks or editing your signal list only needs a quick reload through Developer Tools, YAML, Reload Template Entities.

-When it comes up you will have a `binary_sensor` named after your `sensor_name`.
-Watch it in Developer Tools, States, where its attributes show you the score and which signals are pulling their weight.
+When it comes up you will have a `binary_sensor` named after your `sensor_name`, with attributes that show the score and which signals are pulling their weight.

 ## The inputs